open-telemetry/opentelemetry-dotnet/docs/trace/exception-reporting/README.md

-# Exception Handling
+# Exception Reporting

-The following doc describes recommended practices for Exception handling and reporting when user is manually creating Activities.
+The following doc describes how to report Exceptions to OpenTelemetry tracing when user is manually creating Activities.
 If the user is using one of the [instrumentation libraries](../extending-the-sdk/README.md#instrumentation-library), it may provide these functionalities automatically.
 Please refer to the respective documentation for guidance.